DKg156/Online-Bookstore-System/README.md

 <br><br>
 Instructions to run the project:
 1. Java 8 or higher required
-2. Run each microservice one-by-one in any Java IDE.
+2. First of all run the Eureka service.
+Secondly, run the API Gateway.
+Now, run each microservice one by one in any Java IDE.
 3. Run the frontend app by executing these commands in the frontend folder:
    <br>yarn install <br>
    yarn start